Brute Force Attack

 Brute force tool à (Usernames & Passwords à Authentication à (Response) à Success/Failure

 Each combination of Username and Password is picked by the brute force tool and tried on the web application.
-If the combination results in a success of log in it is stored as a correct credential, otherwise it is deleted.
+If the combination results in a success of logging in it are stored as a correct credential, otherwise it is deleted.
 Then the brute force tool moves to the next possible credential combination and goes over the process for all such permutations and combinations.
-At the end, it returns to the hacker all the correct credentials which resulted in a success of log in
+In the end, it returns to the hacker all the correct credentials which resulted in a success of log in

 How to prevent Brute force attacks:

 • Increase Password length – Hackers can generate a list of passwords by automated computing.
 However, if the length of your password is very long, it will take the hacker sometimes days even with the most powerful computers to make a possible list of passwords that long.
-This delay in trying to figure the password credentials via brute force discourages hackers
+This delay in trying to figure the password credentials via brute force discourages hackers.
+Secure password in the Midst of 300 Billion.

 • Increase Password complexity – Adding letters, numbers, special characters, etc. increases password complexity and the chances that hacker will reach your user credentials will be extended by weeks